A CHAMPION OF DESIGN

 Gordon Russell’s belief in the influence of good design on the human spirit continued throughout his career.
 His commitment to honest design, quality and detailing in the context of mass production, along with his passion for design education has influenced many designers, including Sir Terence Conran, who remarked that Gordon Russell was ‘one of those particularly English geniuses who are not given the full recognition they deserve.’.
 The impact of his vision is still felt in today’s vibrant British design industry and the public’s growing interest in design.

-Terence Conran, interviewed when he formally opened the Museum in April 2008, describes the many similarities between his ideas and enthusiasms, and those of Gordon Russell.
-He emphasizes that Gordon Russell was so much more than just a designer; he was interested in the product but also in the life that surrounded it – the garden, the food, the hotel keeping – all of what is now termed as lifestyle.
-Conran also enthuses on the importance of this Museum for continuing his interest in design education.
-Conveying the meaning of design, and the process of making things, to future generations.
+When the late Sir Terence Conran opened the museum in 2008, he described the similarities between his ideas and enthusiasms and those of Gordon Russell.
+Conran emphasised that Russell was much more than just a designer; he was interested in the entire lifestyle surrounding the product, including horticulture, food and hospitality.
+Conran also highlighted the importance of the museum conveying the meaning of design and the process of making things to future generations.

 FESTIVAL OF BRITAIN